schahriar/instadeploy/README.md

 - **end**: (args-> None) Emitted when all items of the batch have been uploaded

 ## Disclaimer
 Passwords are written as clear-text into the config file *.instadeploy*.
-There will an upcoming update that allows for password prompts before every watch but in the mean time you can use a privateKey only access by passing the privateKey absolute path or string to the CLI or API.
+There will be an upcoming update that allows for password prompts before every watch but in the mean time you can use a privateKey only access by passing the privateKey absolute path or string to the CLI or API.
 You may store passwords as clear-text but only at your own risk.

 ## License
 MIT &copy; Schahriar SaffarShargh - [Full License](https://github.com/schahriar/anti/blob/master/README.md)